hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ## Overfitting
 ### Possible Reasons
 * Can be because your model has remembered the mapping between the training samples and the targets.
+This often happens when model capacity is too large.
+  * Model capacity is often determined by the number of layers, and the number of units in each layer.
+Larger the number, higher capacity.
 * Can be because there is new samples in the testing set that never appeared in the training set.
 * The infrastructure is too complex and learned unnecessary patterns.
 * Information loss in the hidden layers.